Biden warned Chinas Xi about Wests investments after Putin meeting - ExBulletin

 Biden warned Chinas Xi about Wests investments after Putin meeting

-US President Joe Biden told Chinese President Xi Jinping after his meeting with Russian Vladimir Putin to be careful because Beijing depends on Western investment, according to excerpts from an interview with CNN.
+WASHINGTON — U.S. President Joe Biden told Chinese President Xi Jinping after his meeting with Russia’s Vladimir Putin to be careful because Beijing relies on Western investment, according to excerpts from an interview with CNN.

-Putin and Xi held two days of talks in March with warm words of China-Russia friendship and shared criticism from the West, but no sign of a diplomatic breakthrough on Ukraine.
+Mr Putin and Mr Xi had two days of talks in March with warm words of friendship between China and Russia and shared criticism from the West, but no sign of a diplomatic breakthrough on Ukraine.

 The pair also took part in a virtual summit earlier this week.